 What can you not do after getting an IUD?

-Don’t insert anything into your vagina for 48 hours after insertion, including tampons.
+Don’t insert anything into your vagina for 24-48 hours after insertion—and we mean anything (and that includes tampons). 🍆

 It’s also a good idea to avoid strenuous exercise for about 24 hours afterward.